 Tuition, fees, room, board, and other associated costs assessed as a result of registration and/or receipt of services are due and payable to the College by the specified due date and are the student's responsibility to pay as a result of registration or other activity incurred.
 A payment plan option is available for students unable to pay the student's balance in full by the due date.
-Contact Student Accounts at <a href="mailto:student-studen
+Contact Student Accounts at studentaccounts@noctrl.edu for more information on payment plans.